Marin Weekend Family Fun for January 20, 21 & 22

 Marin Mammal Center, Sausalito

 Sunday, 10 am–5 pm

-Join the Marine Mammal Center's monthly free educational series, Marine Science Sundays, on the second Sunday of each month.
-This month we talk about the amazing animals of the cold, like walruses, narwhals, seals, and whales!
+Join us for Marine Science Sunday, which takes place each month on the second and fourth Sunday.
+This month's program focuses on the amazing animals that live in the Arctic, including walruses, narwhals, hooded seals, bowhead whales, and polar bears.
 Location: 2000 Bunker Road Fort Cronkhite, Sausalito.
-For more info, call (650) 255-4985 or visit their website.
+For more info, visit their website.

 Mill Valley Community Center

 Sunday, 11 am–2 pm

 The Bubble Lady delights her audiences with bubble space ships, bubble trumpets,baby bubbles, bubbles inside of bubbles, volunteers inside of really BIG bubbles…you get the idea.
 It’s fun, amazing and captivating entertainment—and yes, the volunteer does get clean at the same time!
 Tickets are $8 general admission, children 3 years or younger are free.
 You can purchase tickets now at the Mill Valley Community Center.Location: 180 Camino Alto, Mill Valley.
 For more info, visit their website.